-- A. Normal traffic: CO alarm going off in the building without complaints of occupants being sick or asymptomatic of CO poisoning. - B. Emergency traffic: CO alarm going off in the building with complaints of occupants being sick or symptomatic of CO poisoning.
+Normal traffic - CO alarm going off in the building without complaints of occupants being sick or asymptomatic of CO poisoning.

+Emergency traffic -: CO alarm going off in the building with complaints of occupants being sick or symptomatic of CO poisoning.
 HVA shall also be dispatched on all suspected CO poisonings.
 All HVA advanced life support ambulances have monitors which can monitor carboxyhemoglobin.
-Tower 1-1 has a RAD 57-C Pulse CO Oximeter (Carboxyhemoglobin Monitoring) which can be requested to respond for multiple patients or a delayed HVA response.
+AAFD has one RAD 57-C Pulse CO Oximeter (Carboxyhemoglobin Monitoring) which should be on whichever rescue is in-service.
 There is a second RAD 57-C unit on Haz Mat 13-1 at Station 6.